-- the class teacher - the SENCo (details below) - The head teacher using the main school number - The SEN governor (a letter can be submitted through school office)
+- class teacher

+- SENCo (details below)

+- head teacher using the main school number

+- SEN governor (a letter can be submitted through school office).

 The SEN governor will then refer to the complaints procedure to try and address the issue.

 Further information about our complaints procedure can be found here: